BornToBeRoot/NETworkManager/docs/Documentation/01_Application/14_WebConsole.md

 # Web Console

 The **Web Console** is designed to browse the website of a host (e.g. server, switch, router, dashboard, etc.) to display informations or to configure it.
+The connection can be established via a profile (double-click, Enter key or right-click `Connect`) or directly via the [connection](#connect) dialog.

 Right-click on the tab will open the context menu with the following options: